 1. Majors with scientific fields

 You often risk having a lower GPA, but it can be excused because of the difficult curriculum and lab hours.
-Of course, it also helps to make the case that you want to be a patent or intellectual property lawyer if your have a science/math background.
+Of course, it also helps to make the case that you want to be a patent or intellectual property lawyer if you have a science/math background.
 With a low GPA, you can risk looking like law school might be your “second choice.”
-If you did well in a science major, you will find that law schools like that and it will help you in the admissions process generally.
+This may be the case for people who started out thinking they might pursue a career in medicine.
+However, if you did well in a science major, you will find that law schools like that and it will help you in the admissions process.

 2. Pre-Law Majors